Rich Jackson: Denver Broncos

 Jackson recorded 10 sacks in both 1968 and 1970 and posted a career-high total of 11 in 1969.
-He was named 1st Team All-AFL by the AP, Pro Football Weekly, and UPI at the conclusion of the 1968 season and by the AP, NEA, New York Daily News, Pro Football Weekly, The Sporting News, and UPI at the end of the 1969 season.
-He was also a unanimous 1st Team All-NFL choice in 1970.
+It has also been reported he had 10.5 sacks in 1968, 12.5 in 1969, and ten in 1970.
+He was named First-Team All-AFL by the Associated Press (AP), Pro Football Weekly, and United Press International (UPI) at the conclusion of the 1968 season, and by the AP, Newspaper Enterprise Association (NEA), New York Daily News, Pro Football Weekly, The Sporting News, and UPI at the end of the 1969 season.
+He was also a unanimous First-Team All-NFL choice in 1970.
+He played in the AFL All-Star game in 1968 and 1969, and the NFL Pro Bowl in 1970.

+Jackson's career was cut short by a severe knee injury midway through the 1971 season in a game against the Philadelphia Eagles.
+He came back in 1972, but his abilities were considerably diminished.
+The Broncos traded him to the Cleveland Browns after four games, and he played the remaining ten games of his career in Cleveland.
+He had two sacks for each team that year.
+The Browns were defeated by the eventual Super Bowl champion Miami Dolphins in the playoffs, the only playoff game in which Jackson ever appeared.
+He retired before the start of the 1973 season.

 Legacy

-Jackson's career was cut short by a severe knee injury midway through the 1971 season.
-He finished with an unofficial total of 43 sacks, 31 of which came during the three-season period of 1968 to 1970.
-Despite the shortened career, Sports Illustrated's football expert, Paul Zimmerman, said that Tombstone Jackson was perhaps the finest overall defensive end and pass rusher he ever saw, a surefire Hall of Famer if he would have had a longer playing career, in a bigger media market.
+He finished with an unofficial total of 43 sacks or 45 sacks, 31 or 33 of which came during the three-season period of 1968 to 1970.
+Hall of Fame quarterback Len Dawson said that when he thinks of Jackson, he thinks of pain.
+Despite the shortened career, Sports Illustrateds football expert, Paul Zimmerman, said that Tombstone Jackson was perhaps the finest overall defensive end and pass rusher he ever saw, a surefire Hall of Famer if he would have had a longer playing career, in a bigger media market.
+Zimmerman grouped Jackson with all-time great Deacon Jones at defensive end, having the highest level of competitiveness and athleticism.

+Contrary to popular belief that Deacon Jones created the head slap, Jackson claims he was the first to develop the head slap, a maneuver used by defensive linemen to disorient offensive linemen with an initial open-handed blow to the helmeted head of the offensive player.
+Jackson called it the "halo spinner".
+He also used a double head slap and head butt.
+A rule was imposed to forbid the head slap in 1977.
+Jones, whose autobiography is entitled Headslap, himself admitted he did not invent the head slap, which may have originated with his Los Angeles Rams teammate Roosevelt Grier, but like Jackson considered himself to have developed and mastered the tactic.